eslint/eslint/docs/src/use/configure/rules.md

 ## Disabling Rules

+### Use with Caution

+Emphasize that disabling ESLint rules should be restricted and only in situations with a clear and valid reason for doing so.
+Disabling rules should not be the default solution to resolve linting errors.

+### Document the Reason

+Developers should provide a comment explaining the reason for disabling a particular rule.
+This documentation should clarify why the rule is being disabled and why it is necessary in that specific situation.

+### Temporary Solutions

+If a disabled comment is added as a temporary measure to address a pressing issue, developers should also create a follow-up task or ticket to address the underlying problem adequately.
+This ensures that the disabled comment is revisited and resolved at a later stage.

+### Code Reviews and Pair Programming

+Encourage team members to review each other's code regularly.
+Code reviews can help identify the reasons behind disabling comments and ensure that they are used appropriately.

+### Configurations

+Whenever possible, prefer using ESLint configuration settings over disabled comments.
+Configuration files allow for consistent and project-wide rule handling.

+### Selective Rule Disabling

+If multiple rules need to be disabled, consider using block-level or file-level disable comments instead of disabling individual rules inline.
+This can help prevent the proliferation of disable comments throughout the codebase.

 ### Using configuration comments

 To disable rule warnings in a part of a file, use block comments in the following format: